Adrifer02/Employee-and-Department-Management-System/README.md

 -- Insert data into Departments
 INSERT INTO departamentos(departamento_id, nombre, ubicacion) VALUES (1, 'Recursos Humanos', 'Madrid');

+-- Query Data from Tables
+-- Query all employees
+SELECT * FROM employees;

+-- Query all departments
+SELECT * FROM departments;

 ```
 # Explanation:
 In this section, we created two tables: empleados (employees) and departamentos (departments), representing employees and their respective departments.
 We also inserted sample data into both tables.

+# Expected Results
+* A table employees containing four entries for different employees with respective hire dates and salaries.
+* A table departments with three entries for various departments located in different cities.
+* Queries will return a list of employees and departments when executed.